 For more information and advice on applying for a permit in relation to threatened species, contact the Conservation Assessments Section.

 EPBC Act Referrals: Many threatened species are protected by the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-The Commonwealth Department of Sustainability, Environment, Water, Population and Communities (DSEWPC) regulates matters of national environmental significance, including threatened species listed under the EPBC Act.
+The Commonwealth Department of Climate Change, Energy, the Environment and Water (DCCEEW) regulates matters of national environmental significance, including threatened species listed under the EPBC Act.
 See EPBC Act referrals for more information.

 Regulators and assessments